SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Experiments

 \section{Experiments}

 In this section, we present the results of our experiments aimed at evaluating the effectiveness of our dataset generation pipeline in producing synthetic datasets with good Sim-to-Real transfer performance.
-We use our SynTable-Sim sample dataset to train a state-of-the-art (SOTA) UOAIS model, UOAIS-Net \cite{back2022unseen}.
-UOAIS-Net is then evaluated on the SynTable-Sim validation set and OSD-Amodal \cite{back2022unseen} test set.
-To the best of our knowledge, the OSD-Amodal dataset is the only publicly available real-world tabletop scene dataset that provides amodal ground truth masks.
+We used our SynTable-Sim sample dataset to train a state-of-the-art (SOTA) UOAIS model, UOAIS-Net \cite{back2022unseen}.
+UOAIS-Net is evaluated on the SynTable-Sim validation set and the OSD-Amodal \cite{back2022unseen} test set.
+To verify consistency of our results and further demonstrate the capability of SynTable to improve the performance of a variety of different UOAIS models, we also train and evaluate three other UOAIS models---Amodal MRCNN~\cite{AMRCNN_ORCNN}, ORCNN~\cite{AMRCNN_ORCNN}, ASN~\cite{ASN}---on the SynTable-Sim and OSD-Amodal datasets respectively.